Slie889/hm08-qa-us/README.md

       <img width="556" alt="image" src="https://github.com/user-attachments/assets/3de7963b-6387-4919-b94b-7792a013a07d" />

+      The version of chromedriver is 112.0.0.
+If the version of Chrome installed is lower, we may encounter errors.
+To check the current version of Chrome by clicking on the menu with three dots, and then clicking Help --> About Google Chrome.

 D. Testing project

    The key factor of writing the effective tests is being able to accurately locate elements on a webpage.
 The methods for